Film and Media Studies

 You are taught by a team of film specialists with different backgrounds, whose diverse research expertise is reflected in the breadth and scope of the curriculum.

 Your final year will include both Media and Film modules and a year-long Extended Independent Project that will allow you to demonstrate the full range of your knowledge and skills in a deep and sustained fashion.
-You will also study modules in Gothic Film, Community Media, Celebrity Culture, and Stars.
+Optional modules include Big Data and Algorithmic Cultures; the Dark Side of the Net and Documentary and Photojournalism.

-You will benefit from collaborating with fellow students from different programmes of study within the School of Media and Film in a friendly interdisciplinary learning environment.
+You will benefit from collaborating with fellow students from different programmes of study within the School of Media and Film in a friendly, interdisciplinary learning environment.
 This will provide you with a wide range of knowledge and experience, which will give you an edge in your chosen graduate career.

 What you need to know